Save Family Farming Asks Government Agencies and Their Representatives to Tell the Truth About Nitrate Sources and Health Risks.

 “Methaemoglobinaemia is a side-effect of gastroenteritis and is not caused by nitrate but by nitric oxide, which is produced in a defensive reaction stimulated by gastroenteritis.
 The latter may be caused by a bacterium or a virus.
 The association of methaemoglobinaemia with nitrate may have arisen because early cases of the condition were often associated with wells polluted with bacteria, and the same pollution increased the nitrate concentration.”

 By far the strongest evidence of the disappearing direct link between nitrates in drinking water and blue baby syndrome comes from the EPA itself.
-In a presentation dated June 19, 2013 and which can be found in its entirety online, Dr. Bruce Macler of Region 9 of the USEPA, reviewed the health effects of nitrates.
+In a presentation dated June 19, 2013 (available on this page below), Dr. Bruce Macler of Region 9 of the USEPA, reviewed the health effects of nitrates.
 He begins by reviewing the EPA’s view of nitrates and health including the position that “nitrate and nitrite effects are related to oral ingestion can lead to methemoglobinemia in infants.”
 He says this was first established in 1945 and this is the basis for the limits in drinking water.
 He also states clearly that EPA’s position as of 2002 is that nitrates are not a human carcinogen.
 The presentation then goes through an explanation of blue baby syndrome and its causes.
 The presentation includes this statement:

 “Clinical studies of nitrate exposure alone showed little or no methemoglobinemia.”